souravsingh/mnist-adversarial-attack/README.md

 The link contains the contents present in the notebook.Make sure to change your runtime to GPU so as to ensure that training is faster.

+The link as well as the notebook shown in the repository uses Keras library.
+There will be another notebook which will make use of PyTorch really soon.